yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 ### 11. Throne Room (**Kingship**)
 - The walls are painted a deep blue and black.
 - Engravings of feet and mouths appear at intervals on either side of the room.
-- On the **South** side a large chunk of earth has been removed, leaving a coffin-sized dip in the ground.
+- On the **South** wall is a massive carving of an extremely realistic-looking tree.
+The branches carry real fruit.
+- Eating fruit.

 ## Questions